patrickbeeson/crowdstreet-java/README.md

 # crowdstreet-java

+This is a Java program that solves the Java portion of the Crowdstreet assignment.

-Generates a random data set, containing the numbers 1-20, with the following distribution:
+It generates a randomized data set, containing the numbers 1-20, with the following distribution:
  - 1-12: 83000
  - 13: 1000
  - 14: 500